wp-plugins/spam-master/readme.txt

 **MAIN FEATURES:**

 * Protects Wordpress from User Registrations (spamming bots, users or both)
-* Also protects Wordpress Comments
+* Protects Wordpress Comments from (spamming bots, users or both)
 * Spam Master marks as spam comments wrongly cleared as safe by akismet, check screenshots
 * Spam Master is Buddypress Ready
 * Spam Master checks for emails, domains, ip's and words